Let’s build a Tompkins County where we can all live and thrive

 Reliable, affordable public transportation

-Affordable and affirming healthcare that respects bodily autonomy, including the right to safe and legal abortions
+Affordable and affirming healthcare that respects bodily autonomy

 A resilient and vibrant local food system, ensuring that people throughout the County have access to affordable, fresh, healthful and culturally appropriate food, and that farmers and farmworkers are compensated fairly for their work